HealthRex/CDSS/scripts/DevWorkshop/ReadMe.AWSDevEnvironment.txt

 		~/CDSS directory with code repo.
 But run `git pull` to make sure it's up-to-date.
 		~/CDSS/LocalEnv.py should already have the connection parameters to the local database.
 		~/.bash_profile should already have some auto-startup configurations (runs everytime you connect to server).
+		    This should include command to start the local PostgreSQL server (`sudo service postgresql start`)

 		Depending upon your needs, you may still need to install or update some additional library dependencies (e.g., `sudo yum install XXX` or `sudo python -m pip install XXX`).